Public-Health-Bioinformatics/blast_reporting/README.md

  - save the text file with the name "html_selectable_report_tool_state" to the tool's templates/ subfolder.
 It should be alongside the html_selectable_report.py script which reads it.

 ## Development notes
 A few changes are in the works: A galaxy form tool fix sheduled in the next month will enable setup of reference databases to be much easier.
-One will only have to load each reference bin file into a Galaxy data library you can set up.
+A Galaxy administrator will only have to create a "Reference Bin" data library, and load each reference bin file into it.
+No more need to set up the fasta_reference_dbs.loc file.